-Could you willingly make a decision that could cost you your property, your possessions, or even your life?
-That is the question men like Thomas Stone had to make once the decision was made to create the Declaration of Independence.
+Could you willingly make a decision that could cost you, your property, your possessions, or even your life?
+That was the decision men like Thomas Stone had to make once the decision was made to create the Declaration of Independence.
 It was not an easy decision to make.

 Thomas Stone was like many Americans in 1776.
-The transition for him from loyal British subject to American revolutionary was slow and deliberate.
-Thomas Stone was a man who believed in peace, but when all signs pointed to an escalation of the conflict, he supported the cause of freedom.
+The transition from loyal British subject to American revolutionary was slow and deliberate.
+Thomas Stone was a man who believed in peace, but when all signs pointed to revolution, he supported the cause of freedom.
 Like the other 55 signers of the Declaration of Independence, he had much to lose.
-The pledging of their "lives, fortunes, and sacred honor" was not an idle boast to these founding fathers.
+Pledging their "lives, fortunes, and sacred honor" was not an idle boast to these founding fathers.
 Stone had a large house, thousands of acres of land, and a young family, along with as many as 30 enslaved African Americans who performed the labor that supplied Stone's wealth.
-The toll on Stone was great; he spent large sums of money supporting the revolution and his health was destroyed by constant travel, concern for his financial situation, and worry over his wife's health.
-Stone would barely live to see an independent America.
+Frequent travel, financial worries, and concerns for his wife's health took a toll on Stone.
+He died at age 44 and barely lived to see an independent America.

-Thomas Stone was born at Poynton Manor in 1743, located near Port Tobacco, in Charles County, Maryland.
-Not a great deal is known of Thomas's youth, including the month and day he was born.
-Like many young affluent men of the day, his education emphasized Greek and Latin language and philosophy.
-His early education later influenced Thomas to study law.
-By 1765, Stone finished his law education and began his practice by circuit riding between Port Tobacco, Frederick, and Annapolis.
-Stone gained a reputation as a man who carefully considered all options before making decisions.
-This was a trait that Stone would have his whole life.
+Stone was born in 1743, at Poynton Manor, in Charles County, Maryland.
+Not a great deal is known of his youth, including the month and day he was born.
+Like many affluent young men of the day, his education emphasized Greek, Latin, and philosophy.
+By 1765, Stone finished his legal education and began his practice by circuit riding between Port Tobacco, Frederick, and Annapolis, Maryland.
+Stone gained a reputation as a cautious, deliberate man.

 At the age of 31, Thomas Stone got his start in politics.
-Stone was chosen to become a member of Charles County's Committee of Correspondence to communicate with all of the other colonies.
+Stone was chosen to become a member of the Charles County Committee of Correspondence to maintain regular communication with the other colonies.
 The next year he was chosen to represent Maryland at the Second Continental Congress.
-It was a meteoric rise for Stone from county lawyer to a member of a congress comprised of all the colonies.
-By the time Congress met in May 1775, an issue that few of them truly wanted to think about had arisen - WAR!
-The fighting at Lexington and Concord in Massachusetts had began the war three weeks before.
+For Stone, it was a rapid rise from small-town lawyer to a member of a congress comprised of all the colonies.
+By the time Congress met in May 1775, fighting at Lexington and Concord, in Massachusetts, had taken place three weeks earlier.
+The war had begun.

-Stone would serve out the remainder of the 1776 Congressional session, but in 1777 he would decline reappointment and instead be selected to serve in the Maryland Senate in Annapolis where he would stay the remainder of his life.
+Stone would serve out the remainder of the 1776 Congressional session, but in 1777 he declined reappointment and instead accepted an appointment to serve in the Maryland Senate in Annapolis.He would stay there for the remainder of his life.
 Part of the reason for the change was the health of his wife, Margaret.
 Margaret was bedridden for many of the last years of her life and Stone wanted to be closer to her.
 His family moved out of their Haberdeventure property in 1783 and went to Annapolis, buying the house known as the Peggy Stewart House.